Part of the Glyn Academies Trust

 We believe children learn best when we work in close partnership with our parents and the wider community.
 There will be many opportunities to actively participate in your child’s learning through our STEAM showcases and family learning events.

-We also use Tapestry online Learning Journal to record children's learning and communicate these with parents in real-time.
-At William Morris we encourage parents to comment and share the learning that happens at home, via Tapestry.
-If you are unable to access Tapestry, please contact your class teacher.
+We also use ClassDojo to record and share children's learning and communicate these with parents in real-time.
+At William Morris we encourage parents to comment and share the learning that happens at home, via ClassDojo.
+If you are unable to access ClassDojo, please contact your class teacher.

 Talking with your child: